voschezang/coding-handbook/collaboration/coaching.md

 # Coaching

 Coaching is about providing a soundboard, through questioning.
 It's oriented towards potential and results.
-It starts with the preferences of the coachee.
-They are for example responsible for choosing objectives.

 See also [goals](../activity/goals.md), [purpose](activity/purpose.md).

 [toc]

 ## Overview

+> Help people (teams) move from who they are now, to who they’ll be in the future, in a way that maximizes well-being.

+Coaching revolves around the preferences of the coachee.
+It consists of a series of conversations in which:

+- The coach helps the coachee to see new perspectives and potential.
+- The coachee decides how to incorporate this.